braid-org/braid-emacs/README.md

 # Braid-Emacs

-Collaborative editing for Emacs using the [Braid-HTTP](https://braid.org) protocol.
+Collaborative editing from Emacs to anything and everything using the [Braid-HTTP](https://braid.org) protocol.

 ## How it works

-braid-emacs syncs Emacs buffers with HTTP resources using the [simpleton](https://braid.org/simpleton) merge algorithm.
-It connects over raw TCP (or TLS) and speaks Braid-HTTP natively — no browser or middleware required.
+Braid-Emacs syncs Emacs buffers with HTTP resources.
+Uses the [simpleton](https://braid.org/simpleton) merge algorithm.
+Implements HTTP with a raw TCP / TLS connection and reads/writes Braid-HTTP via Emacs Lisp.

 ## Setup